 Glaucoma is a condition that affects the nerve fibers of the eyes and their pathway of communication with the brain, known as the optic nerve.
 Damage to the optic nerve causes irreversible vision loss.
 The full mechanism of glaucoma is not yet fully understood; however, it has been shown that elevated pressure in the eyes, known as intraocular pressure (IOP), is associated with glaucoma progression.
 One theory is that elevated IOP could cause microvascular damage around the optic nerve causing chronic nerve damage and eventual nerve death.
 The only known effective treatment for glaucoma is lowering intraocular pressure, which has been shown to slow disease progression.

 There is some evidence that supports an association between elevated IOP and metabolic syndrome.
 One study found an association between IOP and BMI.
-Another study found an increase in IOP in subjects with metabolic syndrome when compared to those without, as well as an increase in IOP with increasing components of metabolic syndrome.
+Another study found an increase in IOP in subjects with metabolic syndrome compared to those without and an increase in IOP with increasing components of metabolic syndrome.

-Additionally, in diabetics, a unique form of glaucoma can occur due to the growth of new blood vessels in the drainage system of the eye.
+Additionally, in diabetics, a unique form of glaucoma can occur due to the growth of new blood vessels in the eye’s drainage system.
 These blood vessels back up fluid in the eye leading to a subsequent increase in eye pressure.
-This form of glaucoma is known as neovascular glaucoma and its incidence increases with duration of diabetes and poor blood sugar control.
+This form of glaucoma is known as neovascular glaucoma, and its incidence increases with duration of diabetes and poor blood sugar control.

 Bottom Line: High blood glucose levels and poor metabolic health may be associated with increased eye pressure that could result in glaucoma.

-Evidence suggests that metabolic health along with blood glucose control could be key in maintaining eye health, especially in those with metabolic syndrome and diabetes, but also in those without either diagnosis.
-Continuous glucose monitoring and the ability it allows us to make educated decisions regarding our metabolic health promotes better overall health and eye health.
+Evidence suggests that metabolic health and blood glucose control could be key in maintaining eye health, especially in those with metabolic syndrome and diabetes, and in those without either diagnosis.
+Continuous glucose monitoring and the ability to make educated decisions regarding our metabolic health promote better overall health and eye health.

 About the Author

 Dr. Kellen Riccobono is a fellowship-trained optometrist and a Fellow of the American Academy of Optometry.
 She completed her undergraduate coursework with honors at the University of Texas at Austin.
-Afterwards, she received her Doctor of Optometry degree from The University of Houston College of Optometry, graduating summa cum laude.
-Dr. Riccobono went on to complete a post-graduate fellowship at the same institution, specializing in corneal disease and medically necessary contact lenses.
+Afterward, she received her Doctor of Optometry degree from The University of Houston College of Optometry, graduating summa cum laude.
+Dr. Riccobono completed a post-graduate fellowship at the same institution, specializing in corneal disease and medically necessary contact lenses.
 During her fellowship, Dr. Riccobono developed an interest in both writing and clinical research.
-She has experience in medical writing, ranging from research protocols to articles in Review of Optometry, as well as co-authoring publications in journals such as the American Journal of Ophthalmology & Contact Lens and Anterior Eye.
-Kellen is passionate about medical optometry and believes in the importance of providing compassionate and comprehensive care to her patients, as well as spreading awareness of the importance of ocular health.
+She has experience in medical writing, ranging from research protocols to articles in Review of Optometry and co-authoring publications in journals such as the American Journal of Ophthalmology & Contact Lens and Anterior Eye.
+Kellen is passionate about medical optometry and believes in the importance of providing compassionate and comprehensive care to her patients and spreading awareness of the importance of ocular health.